 - Single AirPod listening.
 Listening to music with a single AirPod is limited to iOS devices because it uses ear detection functionality.
 On Android, you need to have both AirPods out of the case for them to connect.

-Out of the box, AirPods functionality on Android is quite limited, but the double tap feature works.
-When you double tap on one of the AirPods, it will play or pause the music.
-If you've customized your AirPods using an iOS device, next track and previous track gestures will also work, but Siri won't, nor will "Hey Siri" on AirPods 2 as that requires an Apple device.
+Out of the box, AirPods functionality on Android is quite limited, but the double tap or press feature works.
+When you double tap on one of the AirPods (or press on the Force Sensor on the stem with AirPods 3), it will play or pause the music.
+If you've customized your AirPods using an iOS device, next track and previous track gestures will also work, but Siri won't, nor will "Hey Siri" on AirPods 2 or AirPods 3 as that requires an Apple device.